A Possible Solution to the Helium Anomaly of EMPRESS VIII by Cuscuton Gravity Theory: Models of the cuscuton gravity theory

 at $95\%$ C.L.

-For the cuscuton gravity model, in Fig.~\ref{fig:mualpha}, we show the (white) region allowed by EMPRESS VIII as well as (CMB + BAO) at 95$\%$ C.L. in the $\alpha$-$\mu^2$ plane.
-The red shaded regions are excluded by EMPRESS VIII with the BBN, while CMB + BAO data excludes the blue shaded region at 95$\%$ C.L.
+In Fig.~\ref{fig:mualpha}, we show the white region allowed by EMPRESS VIII with the BBN at 95$\%$ C.L. in the $\alpha$-$\mu^2$ plane for the cuscuton gravity model.
+In other words, the red shaded regions are excluded by observations.
+It is remarkable that the line of $\mu=0$, which corresponds to general relativity with a cosmological constant, is excluded by EMPRESS VIII with the BBN at 95$\%$ C.L.

 One may wonder about the negative value of $\alpha$, because the potential is unbounded from below.
 However, it does not give any instability because the scalar field $\phi$ is non-dynamical.